Jeff is a writer and a life coach.

 The topics?
 It varies.
 He has written about relationships, film, health care, travel, the folly of juice cleanses, hashtags, monks, architecture, books, fashion (not that he’s fashionable–see above t-shirt), sneak attacks of World War II, how to pick champagne, the intersection of math and magic, Finland’s school system, and the shortcomings of General Custer.
 He also collaborated with Marc Ecko, the fashion designer and founder of Complex media, on the book Unlabel: Selling You Without Selling Out.

-Jeff is currently at work on a new book from Macmillan Publishing, covering the paradoxes of health studies, called “The Good News About What’s Bad For You… and The Bad News About What’s Good For You.”
+Jeff has a new book.
+From Flatiron (Macmillan) Publishing, it covers the paradoxes of health studies, called “The Good News About What’s Bad For You… and The Bad News About What’s Good For You.”
 Forthcoming in 2015.

 He can’t tan.